tk2487/project-evaluation/OpenStreetMap_evaluation.md

 Describe the process that you needed to follow:

 1. how involved was the process? <br>
+If you're installing all the necessary software directly onto your machine, all you need to do is follow the instructions in the installation file carefully.
+In this case, you need to go to each software's website to download the software or use a package manager like Homebrew to install them for you.
+Once you have the minimum requirements, you can clone the repo.
+It's a lot for a beginner to handle, but I found the installation file detailed and easy enough to follow.

 2. how long it take you? <br>
+It took me about an hour to try to get the development environment since I've never done this before.
+But other people who do have some experience with installing packages will take less time.

 3. did you need to install additional packages or libraries? <br>
+Yes.
+Most of the packages were installed using Homebrew.

 4. were you able to build the code following the instructions? <br>
+Yes, I was able to build the code.

 5. did you need to look for additional help in installing the environment? <br>
+No I just used the installation guide in the project repository.

 6. any other comments? <br>